compulim/use-propagate/README.md

 This pattern is useful for propagating an event to multiple nodes via a callback mechanism.

 Unlike setting a value in a [context](https://react.dev/reference/react/createContext), data will be passed via callback function.
-Subscribe can save the value into state and re-render.
+Subscriber can save the value into state and re-render as needed.

 ## How to use